Service Management Blog

 In other words, they want to have a great experience with your organization.

-Customer service best practices
+Customer service support best practices

 At this point you are probably wondering just what customer experience is.
 Simply put, customer experience (CX) is customer comfort.
 Comfort is a general feeling that the money and time you have invested in a product or service is worth the value received.